FlyHighInSky/OFDM-on-FPGA/README.md

 # OFDM-on-FPGA
+WORK IN PROGRESS

 The word communication arises from the Latin word ‘commūnicāre’, which means “to share”.

 Communication can be basically defined step for exchange of information.